 Beyond these habits, there are many one-time personal finance actions that can permanently reduce your future spending.
 Take advantage of every opportunity to reduce your spending.
 The more your expenses are today, the longer it will take you to get rich.

 For their landmark book The Millionaire Next Door, authors Thomas J. Stanley and William D. Danko spent 20 years studying millionaires in America.

 To their surprise, they found that the majority of millionaires are quite frugal.

 “They know that planning, budgeting, and being frugal are essential parts of building wealth, even for very high-income producers.
 Even high-income producers must live below their means if they intend to become financially independent.
 And if you’re not financially independent, you will spend an increasing amount of your time and energy worrying about your socioeconomic future.”

-- Rich people consider proper money management — and specifically saving money — an essential part of becoming rich
+- Wealthy people consider proper money management — and specifically saving money — an essential part of becoming rich.

 Saving money allows you to quickly widen the gap between your income and expenses.
 But if you want to get rich, you need more than an average income.